FernandoVSF/UFOs/README.md

 As a recomendation for further dvelopments, I suggest the following:

-  - Implementing combo boxes in the input fields, to show the possible selections and avpiding typos;
+  - Implementing combo boxes in the input fields, to show the possible selections and avoiding typos;

-  - Implementing and option to reset filters, by "showing all" in the combo box suggested above.
+  - Implementing an option to reset filters, by "showing all" in the combo box suggested above.